galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 >
 >    {% snippet snippets/change_datatype.md datatype="bed" %}
 >
+> 8. Click on the {% icon galaxy-eye %} (eye) icon of the file.
+It should have now column names and they should match the content.
+>
 {: .hands_on}

 >
 > ### {% icon comment %} Gene file
 > The chr22 genes BED we produced only contains the start, the end, the name, and the strand of each transcript.
 It does not contain exon information.
-> To be able to have the exon information, you could use a GTF file which can be downloaded from the [gencode website](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_31/gencode.v31.annotation.gtf.gz) but this file would include the information for the whole genome and would slow the analysis.
+> To be able to have the exon information, you could use a GTF file which can be downloaded from the [gencode website](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_37/gencode.v37.annotation.gtf.gz) but this file would include the information for the whole genome and would slow the analysis.
 {: .comment}

 ## Quality Control